 Enquiries can be made by calling 780-539-5477.
 One of our Employment Coaches will be happy to provide you information on our services.
 You can also email us at firstname.lastname@example.org.
 Our website is www.gpworkplace.ca

-If you’re currently seeking employment, we extend best wishes to you and look forward to helping you find that next great job.
+If you’re currently in the job market, we wish you the best and look forward to helping you land that next great job.